January 12th…”WHAT DID YOUR FATHER DO FOR A LIVING?”

 In the Spring of 1942, our daddy was looking for new opportunities of agricultural employment in the Kiester, Minnesota area.
 It was in that dear village that Father met a sweet man by the name of Walter (lovingly known by all as Wally) Mutschler.
 Wally and his darling wife, Genevieve, not only hired on Russell and Clarice to help them work their farm, but also became like an extra set of parents for my folks and an “extra set” of grandparents for us Noorlun kids.
 We’ve been tied in love to the Mutschler family ever since!!

 The Spring of 1946 brought a wonderful opportunity for Dad and Mom to have a farm of their very own.
 Just to the south of the Mutschler farm (where they were hired hands), was a lovely 120 acres owned by Morten and Tina Holstad.
-Tina’s parents (or grandparents) were early pioneers who had homesteaded that land back in the mid 1800’s.
+Tina’s parents (or grandparents) were early farm folk of that land back in the late 1800’s.
+Seem to recall a family by the name of Thompson were the original homesteaders farther back in the 1800’s.
 When our folks moved onto the “Holstad place”, they rented from Morten and Tina, but eventually, they signed papers to begin the process of purchasing this special farm to have and call their very own.

 Life on a farm is both heavenly and hard at the same time.
 To smell the delicious black earth turned over by the plow is a delight to the senses and then, at the end of the growing season, to catch the heady fragrance of harvested corn stored in the corncrib makes one glad just to be alive.